wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-deployment-problems.md

 <properties
- pageTitle="Troubleshoot Cloud Service deployment problems | Microsoft Azure" description="There are a few common probelms you may run into when deploying a Cloud Service to Azure.
+ pageTitle="Troubleshoot Cloud Service deployment problems | Windows Azure" description="There are a few common probelms you may run into when deploying a Cloud Service to Azure.
 This article provides solutions to some of them." services="cloud-services" documentationCenter=""